The Law Society of Ontario

-Writing and editing books or articles (to a maximum of 6 hours per year)
+- Writing and editing books or articles with or without a co-author to a maximum of 6 hours per year

 Eligible activities will not be limited to subject matter dealing primarily with the practice of Ontario or Canadian law.
 Subject matter related to the law of other provinces and countries and non-legal subjects will be eligible if relevant to the lawyer’s or paralegal's practice and development as a practitioner.